 9 Life Hacks for Living With a Fistula

 Around 2 years ago I experienced one of the worst periods of my life: I had a fistula.
 If you haven't heard of them, then you're incredibly lucky.

 How common are fistulas?

 They're thought to affect a third of Crohn's patients and are defined by an abnormal passageway that connects one internal organ to another or to the outside surface of the body.1

-After two operations (an abscess drainage and a fistulotomy), I feel incredibly fortunate that, for the moment at least, this no longer significantly impacts on my life.
+After 2 operations (an abscess drainage and a fistulotomy), I feel incredibly fortunate that for the moment, at least, this no longer significantly impacts on my life.
 However, once I started chatting about this recently, I became aware of just how many people are living with this issue, and how little we're talking about it.